orgsofthq/sage/README.md

 - **Live reloading.** Changes show immediately in the browser when saving.
 - Supports `{{ nunjucks }}` templates, \*\***Markdown**\*\*, and extensions (like [[[Backlinks]]](#) and Emoji 😀) out of the box.
-- A simple **markup language parser** standalone module.
-Easy to design your own Markdown variants or alternative.
+- A from-scratch **markup language compiler**.
+Write your own Markdown extensions or text formatting rules easily.
 - **Modular design**.
-Each component – the compiler, parser, and rulesets – can be  configured, extended, or extracted to be used separately.
+Each component – the compiler, server, and rulesets – can be  configured, extended, or extracted to be used separately.
 - **Built with [Deno](https://deno.land/)** in TypeScript.

 ## Using sage